 I guess you have come across signs that seem to communicate something, but you can't make head or tail of it.

 And as a yarn company, we have such signs on our product labels too.
-In this post you will learn how to read yarn labels.
+In this post you will learn how to read yarn labels and know what do the symbols on yarn labels mean!

 Here are are a list of items that will feature in a yarn label.
 The details it provides will help you choose the perfect yarn for your knitting project: